emanuelegiona/ns3-ext-process/README.md

 - Parallel process is started and kept alive until required

-- Bi-directional communication with processes based on Unix named pipes
+- Bi-directional communication with processes based on TCP sockets

 - Multiple parallel processes supported (each with own `ExternalProcess` instance)

 - Non-interfering with Unix signals: watchdog thread for process supervision (Thanks [@vincenzosu][ghuser_vincenzo])

-**Note:** This module is *currently NOT* intended for processes that have carry out operations asynchronously to the ns-3 simulation.
+**Note:** This module is *currently NOT* intended for processes that have to carry out operations asynchronously to the ns-3 simulation.
+This means that all communications to an external process are blocking.

 ## Installation guidelines and documentation

 Installation guidelines and detailed documentation for the latest version is hosted on [GitHub Pages][gh_pages_docs].

-Documentation for legacy versions is stored as PDF files named `docs-v<tag>.pdf` in the [`docs` directory][legacy_docs] within this repository.
+Documentation for legacy versions is stored as PDF files named `docs-<tag>.pdf` in the [`docs` directory][legacy_docs] within this repository.

+Full changelog can be found at [this page][changes].

 ## Citing this work